mbist/PDF-MERGE/README.md

 1. Please install composre if not or update the composer
-2. Then Please install guzzlehttp,tcpdf,fpdi,fpdf buy below command<br>
+2. Then Please install guzzlehttp,tcpdf,fpdi,fpdf by below command<br>
 	<b>composer require guzzlehttp/guzzle tecnickcom/tcpdf setasign/fpdi setasign/fpdf </b>
 3. You might be enabled any php extension from php.ini if required.